Skip to content

 Shadow DOM

-Web component renders icon in Shadow DOM, separating it from main document.
+Web component renders icon in Shadow DOM, separating it from the main document.

 That has its advantages and disadvantages over other components.